Southern San Diego County Touts High COVID-19 Vaccination Rate

 "We have these populations of students that it may be more difficult to access the vaccine as mom and dad could be busy at work, or having time off at work is difficult," explained Favela.

-"We were hit hard with the pandemic, we had several students and staff personally affected, not only by them being ill but also losing family members to the pandemic," Chula Vista High School Principal Julio Alcalá said.
+"We were hit hard with the pandemic," Chula Vista High School Principal Julio Alcalá said.
+"We had several students and staff personally affected, not only by them being ill but also losing family members to the pandemic."

-San Ysidro Health will help host vaccine event will be held on Wednesday at Olympian High school and on Thursday at Eastlake High school, from 9:30 a.m. to 3:30 p.m.
-The mobile vaccine site will then return to Chula Vista High School on November 2nd and also return to Olympian and Eastlake High school.
+San Ysidro Health is hosting a vaccine event Wednesday at Olympian High School and on Thursday at Eastlake High School, from 9:30 a.m. to 3:30 p.m.
+The mobile vaccine site will then return to Chula Vista High School on Nov.
+2 and also return to Olympian and Eastlake high schools.